sbergot/DiceSharp/README.md

 With DiceCafé, the room creator can setup macros that any user can trigger by clicking on a button.
 Those macros allow the creation of any kind of dice roll.

+A reference for the dicescript language is available [here](dicescript_reference.md)